awsdocs/elb-application-load-balancers-user-guide/doc_source/listener-update-certificates.md

 ## Remove Certificates<a name="remove-certificate"></a>

-You can remove the nondefault certificates for a secure listener at any time\.
-You cannot remove the default certificate for a secure listener using this procedure\.
+You can remove the nondefault certificates for an HTTPS listener at any time\.
+You cannot remove the default certificate for an HTTPS listener using this procedure\.

 **To remove certificates using the console**